antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    30: The groups created in the track are available for    selection**](_static/images/AdaptingR2_Trackgroups.png)

-9. The expression of MYCN is plotted in the different groups of the track that was created (Figure 30).
+10. The expression of MYCN is plotted in the different groups of the track that was created (Figure 30).
+Extra Graph Option has been set to Track and Gene Sort.
     Note that the other track of mutated genes has a large overlap with the stage 4 group.
 There is also overlap with the "recurrence\_or\_progression" Default Track that we set to visible.